shnarazk/shnarazk.github.io/article/2020/2020-03-19-structopt.md

 ---
 title: Passing args to StructOpt
-subtitle: , that is an arg
+subtitle: which start with '--'
 date: 2020-03-19
 tags: ["Rust"]
 ---